sayanth-t-m/skin-cancer-detection/README.md

 ## Evaluating the Model

-Evaluate your model on the validation dataset:
+Evaluate the model on the validation set:

 ```python
 loss, accuracy = model.evaluate(validation_data)